-(2)Market situation and competition
+(2) Market situation and competition

-The market of The Company is for both export and local.
-This is not restricted to product categories.
-In order to receive products to international markets, the Company uses product development and marketing strategies with partners to carry out production in accordance with the rules of the country, meeting the requirements and needs of the partners, which will give the partner the utmost confidence that the product meets international standards, ready for competitive and well received by customers.
-As for domestic market, the Company also develops products manufactured under the Company's trademarks, and under the same standards and quality of production as for export.
-Also maintains the same policy for co-packing products for customers.
+The Company sets up the product grouping as domestic and export markets.
+Production for export, the Company will take into account the requirements of the partner countries, uses product development and marketing strategies with partners to carry out production in accordance with the rules of the country, meeting the requirements and needs of the partners, which will give the partner the utmost confidence that the product meets international standards.
+As for domestic market, the Company also develops products manufactured under the Company's trademarks with the same standards and quality of production as for export.